-The terms self-esteem and self-confidence are often used interchangeably when referring to how one feels about themselves.
+The terms self-esteem and self-confidence are often used interchangeably when referring to how you feel about yourself.
 Although they are very similar, they are two different concepts.
 It is important to understand their roles when looking to improve your overall sense of self.

 What is Self-Esteem?